 Vanilla is going through a rough patch right now with failed crops and ever-increasing pricing.
 Not that long ago, making your own vanilla was the way to go, but vanilla has become a luxury ingredient with vanilla beans priced at almost 7 dollars each.
 Eep!

-If you’re going to splurge on anything for your low carb baking pantry.
-Make it vanilla.
+If you’re going to splurge on anything for your low carb baking pantry, make it vanilla.

 My personal favorite is the Nielsen Massey line of vanillas.
 They are consistent, incredible, and fairly easy to find online or in specialty cooking stores.
 They also make a great gift for any baker!

-Bakery Emulsions & Flavour Oils
+Bakery Emulsions & Flavor Oils

 Although there are low carb fruits, adding many of them to a recipe really ups the natural sugars and net carbohydrates in a recipe.
 If you want the best tip and trick I can offer, it’s to invest in a few bakery emulsions and flavor oils.

 I am a big fan of bakery emulsions from Lorann’s.
 The strawberry, blueberry, cherry, and cookie butter flavors are a few of my personal favorites.
+They have a whole list of gluten free and keto flavoring extracts, as well as many natural options.

 The great thing about bakery emulsions and flavor oils is that they pack a huge flavor punch without adding any additional sugars.